 I believe that an editor’s work should be invisible in the final product.
 I provide my comments in track changes mode through Word.
 Most of my changes are through comments; only explicit errors (grammar, spelling, etc.) will be corrected in the text itself, still in tracked changes.
 As I get used to a writer’s style, I will start to make more changes within the text itself, with my ultimate goal remaining to preserve the author’s own voice and argument (if non-fiction/academic) while providing error-free clarity.

 EDITING AND PAYMENT PROCESS

 A 50,000-word project will have a turnaround of 1 week, 75,000 words of a week and a half, and 100,000 words of two weeks.
 I ask for 25% of the fee to reserve your spot in my calendar, and another 25% on or before the given start date.
-I will reach out a week before your start date to confirm your readiness for an edit.
+If we book within a week or two of the start date, the 50% deposit will be due at once, on or before the given start date.
 Total payment is due within one week of completion of the manuscript.

 For projects less than 10,000 words (e.g., essays or querying packages), I am usually able to complete them the week they are provided.
 Projects less than 10,000 words must be paid in full in advance.

 If the payment schedule doesn’t fit your needs and/or budget, contact me anyway if you think I would be a good match.
 I would be more than happy to go over your situation and your work to see if we can negotiate a payment schedule that will work for you.

 For formatting-only projects, I will estimate the number of hours required and base the deposit off the estimate.
 The remainder will be for any hours not covered by the deposit, regardless of the percentage already paid for.